sxiii/bank-of-ideas/README.md

 3) **Active way.** If active involvement and development are your priority, you might need to do a lot of work both inside and outside of scope of your project.
 As there can't be general advices for inside ideas or projects as all are unique, we can recommend doing some outside PR work: create community for your project in all social networks.
 Start a blog or two, write articles about results of your project development.
 Update github, blogs, websites, social networks as frequent as you can.
 Create engagement, add a "we're hireing!" page on a project website (even if you don't have money to pay for development at this point).

 Results (in idea development) may vary due to quality of your project, your involvement, current conditions on the market, weather, quality of life of your developers and 100500 other criteria.
 But if you've added your idea to The Open Bank, nobody can say anymore that "you hadn't left anything for your descendants".
 Just give them a link to The Bank!

+### Current tasks and future of The Open Bank of Ideas
+1) At this exact stage, my goal is to gather first 20+ ideas.
+2) In sync, I also want to have all main documents (as this one) translated to at least 4 or 5 languages (english, russian, norwegian, spanish, deutsch).
+3) After first two steps are reached, new milestones might be added here.
+4) In later future time, The Open Bank community will gather online presense by making a publications about it everywhere on mass-media as well as taking parts in video interviews and podcasts.
+This way, we're hoping to get the first "external" participants, help exchangers, sponsors, etc.
+5) In more distant future, this could become something like global decentralized ideas & resources exchange community.

 ### I like the idea of The Open Bank of Ideas!
 Can I support it?
 Sure!
 There are two main ways of doing it.